-Before graduating, I arrived at Vandebron, like a first day at school, where there wasn’t much apart from a few desks, binders full of prints and five guys.
+Before graduating, I started my first real job ever, at Vandebron, like the first day at school.
+Vandebron had just started, and there wasn’t much apart from a few desks, binders full of prints, and five guys.
 There was a plan, and a name that had just changed.

 But you just start, try your best and everything works.
 Suddenly, in the perceived length of a movie, there’s a company with so many colleagues that you cannot remember all the names.
 You feel older as you see the insecurity you once had in others.

 Sometimes I wonder whether Vandebron is a success, or whether the moment on which we can call it that is yet to come.
 These two-and-a-half years have been equally good as though.
 I have this inner-voice that haunts me like Bundini: “That wasn’t good enough”, “you should change that”, and “you could do better there”.
 But despite how infinite and annoying it is, I also love that voice.